YehyaMn/Cisco-LAN/README.md

 ------------------------------------
 Before starting, ensure that you have the following:

-Cisco Packet Tracer (version 7.x or higher) make sure to use firewall to block unnecessary sign in and interruptions(Anonymous study)
+Cisco Packet Tracer (version 7.x or higher) make sure to use firewall to block unnecessary sign in and interruptions(A nymous study)
 Basic understanding of networking (VLANs, IP addressing, DHCP, etc.)
 A Cisco router and IP Phones added to the Packet Tracer workspace A DHCP server (or router configured as DHCP) to assign IP addresses